-As in the masking technique, have the egg artist block out the desired shape using tape or a sticker.
+As in the masking technique, block out the desired shape using tape or a sticker.
 Use really bright markers and a series of tiny dots surrounding the sticker border.
 If you concentrate more dots around the edge of the shape and fewer dots further from the edge, this gradual fade creates a burst effect and gives more definition to the intended shape.
 If you can’t find a fun-shaped sticker to use, try creating a cross shape using two thin pieces of washi tape.

 Pointillism Egg Supplies

 - Heart-shaped sticker (or replace with another favorite shape)

 Decoupage Easter Eggs